Tournia/presentation-screen/README.md

 # presentation-screen
-Display matches on a TV screen or monitor
-Project is developed for the [Tournia](http://www.tournia.net/) system.
+Display matches on a TV screen or monitor.
+This project is developed for the [Tournia](http://www.tournia.net/) system.

 ## Getting Started